-The Direct to Consumer (DTC) model has been notoriously successful for countless brands across practically every sector of the economy.
-Technology has made it not only possible but profitable to speak to customers on their level, skipping the middleman and streamlining the experience across the board.
+The direct-to-consumer (D2C) model has been successful for countless brands across practically every sector of the economy.
+Technology has made it not only possible but also profitable to speak to customers on their level, skipping the middleman and streamlining the experience across the board.

-There has never been a better time for insurance carriers to explore this option as a means to both increase adoption and reduce their costs.
+There has never been a better time for insurance carriers to explore this option as a way to increase adoption and reduce their costs.
 The virtual tools available become more sophisticated by the day, allowing for more flexibility to account for different carrier needs.

-Of course, this doesn’t mean there won’t be serious challenges ahead in terms of customer acquisition and retention.
-We’ll look at both the pros, cons, and how you can get the edge above your competition.
+Of course, this doesn’t mean there won’t be serious challenges ahead in terms of customer acquisition and retention; that’s why we’ll explore both the pros and the cons, and how you can gain an advantage over your competition.

 How can a carrier really simplify the customer experience when the products are inherently complicated?

-This is clearly not an easy balance to strike, but if you’re seeing reduced or stagnating sales, DTC may be your best path forward.
+This is clearly not an easy balance to strike, but if you’re seeing reduced or stagnating sales, D2C may be your best path forward.
 When companies fail to innovate, they’re paving the way for a sales rut.
-While there’s something to be said for sticking with a process that has served you well in the past, there are too many companies getting left behind as the times change.
+While there’s something to be said for sticking with a process that has served you well in the past, there are many companies who are getting left behind as times change because they don’t adapt.

 The main caveat for executives is that it’s almost certainly not worth their energy to transition alone.
-To successfully implement DTC, you need an in-depth understanding of how your customers are really interacting with the product.
-The right member management partner can be instrumental in setting up both the virtual and human touchpoints that allow you to bring more customers to the table.
+To successfully implement D2C, you need an in-depth understanding of how your customers are interacting with your product.
+That’s why the right member management partner can be instrumental in setting up both the virtual and the human touchpoints that allow you to bring more customers to the table.

-The right system will include advanced functionality and integrated payment solutions.
-But more than just having the right technical tools, there will also be a healthy mix of human customer service and billing.
-The latter benefits are what will begin to give people a more emotional connection to your brand and the products you offer.
+The right system will include advanced functionality and integrated payment solutions; but more than just having the right technical tools, there will also be a healthy mix of human customer service and billing.
+The former benefits are what will begin to give people a more emotional connection to your brand and the products you offer.

-So if people have questions about a billing charge or wonder if a specific service will be covered, they don’t have to cringe at the thought of finding the answer.
-If a catastrophe occurs, they’ll find representatives on the other end of the line who are not only competent and knowledgeable but also empathetic to what they’re going through.
+So, if people have questions about a billing charge or wonder if a specific service will be covered, they don’t have to cringe at the thought of finding the answer.
+If a catastrophe occurs, they’ll find representatives on the other end of the line who are not only competent and knowledgeable but who are also empathetic to what they’re going through.

-Implementing DTC is a proven way to maximize your resources.
-Not only are you saving money on outsourced services, but you’re limiting the amount of time spent on unnecessary matters.
+Implementing D2C is a proven way to maximize your resources.
+Not only can you save money on outsourced services, but you can also limit the amount of time spent on unnecessary matters.
 Instead of wasting hours on rote chores like answering simple questions about voluntary benefits, your staff will be able to leverage the platform to better prioritize their schedules.

-With the help of the right technology, DTC can also move obstacles out of the way so it’s easier to make long-term financial decisions.
-Your reporting will be more detailed, making it easier to draw a line between events.
-Marketers can see which campaigns people are responding to and which are falling flat.
+With the help of the right technology, D2C can also move obstacles out of the way so it’s easier to make long-term financial decisions.
+Your reporting will be more detailed, making it easier to draw a line between events; in addition, marketers will also be able to see which campaigns people are responding to and which are falling flat.

-And if you’re having problems with your billing, the right DTC service can quickly begin to address these discrepancies.
-If you have a strong partner at your side, you can rest easy that documents are being issued, invoices are being sent on time, and questions are being answered.
+And if you’re having problems with your billing, the right D2C service can quickly begin to address these discrepancies.
+If you have a strong partner at your side, you can rest easy knowing that documents are being issued, invoices are being sent on time, and questions are being answered.

-Finally, a DTC option can actually minimize the amount of software you need.
+Finally, a D2C option can minimize the amount of software you need.
 When you have just one platform, you can start doing away with piecemeal solutions you may have used in the past.
-Optimizing your technology stack doesn’t necessarily mean funneling more and more of your budget into IT, it can be as simple as finding a solution that works right from the word go.
+Optimizing your technology stack doesn’t necessarily mean funneling more and more of your budget into IT – it can be as simple as finding a solution that works right from the word go.

-There are a lot of reasons why carriers would elect to stick with their old business model, some of which may be entirely valid.
-But the risks of the status quo and the benefits of a successful DTC approach are too great to be ignored.
-Acquiring and retaining more customers means stronger bottom lines, and your margins will be fortified that much more with reduced operational costs.
+There are a lot of reasons why carriers might elect to stick with their old business models, some of which may be entirely valid.
+But the risks of the status quo and the benefits of a successful D2C approach are too great to be ignored.
+Acquiring and retaining more customers would mean stronger bottom lines for your company, and reducing operational costs would additionally fortify your margins.
 Click here to learn more.